-Step 1: Review video submission standards and requirements on the entry page or below
+Step 1: Review video submission standards and requirements below

-Step 2: Have a teammate or friend record your top lifts in the bench, squat, and power/FULL clean
+Step 2: Have a teammate or friend record your top lifts in the bench, squat, and power or full clean

 Step 3: Submit your results and student ID on the entry page